Ukraine crisis: 'Our goal is to avoid a war in Europe,' says Germany's Scholz | DW | 08.02.2022

 Scholz said the NATO allies were in agreement on the situation at present and what the consequences should be if Ukraine's territory and sovereignty were violated.

-"The deployment of Russian troops on the border with Ukraine is very worrying and our assessment of the situation here is very much the same.
+"The deployment of Russian troops on the border with Ukraine is very worrying and our assessment of the situation here is very much the same," he said.

 "Just as our attitude is that further violation of the territorial integrity and sovereignty of Ukraine is unacceptable and would have far-reaching consequences, politically, economically and certainly also geo-strategically."